For creative gift-giving, consider one-of-a-kind handmade items and shared experiences like live performances or dining out.

 - Handwork, located across from the State Theatre on West State Street, is Ithaca's Artisan Cooperative showcasing 45 different artists creating functional and decorative heirloom-quality items.

-- Main Street Market in Trumansburg has a sweet selection of locally produced provisions and beverages perfect for assembling a foodie care package, also a great lunch stop while you're out shopping.
+- Main Street Market in Trumansburg has a sweet selection of locally produced provisions and beverages perfect for assembling a foodie gift package, and also a great lunch stop while you're out shopping.

 More ways to make the most of the time, and to feel good about who you're supporting:

-- Downtown Ithaca retailers are open until 8 pm on Thursdays in December!
+- Some Downtown Ithaca retailers will have extended hours during the holiday shopping season!
 Visit Ithaca is offering complimentary gift wrapping on any purchases made at shops in Downtown Ithaca at our Visitor Center in the Tompkins Center for History & Culture.

 - Visual art, functional art, and art events -- our friends at the Community Arts Partnership have compiled an enticing list of truly one-of-kind gifts to make it easy for you to directly connect with artists.